VISHNUPRIYA-L/FRUIT_CLASSIFICATION_FRESH_VS_ROTTEN_USING-CONVOLUTIONAL-NEURAL_NETWORK/README.md

 ## Acknowledgements

  - Thanks to the PSG Institute of Technology and Applied Research for supporting this project.
- - Refer to the references section in the paper for additional resources and related work.
  - Special thanks to the contributors of the Kaggle dataset used in this study.